daltonsim/movie-tags/README.md

 # movie-tags
 Project work as a student in SI 601/618 Data Manipulation and Exploratory Data Analysis

+601 Project: Movies We Like - User Content Tagging Among IMDB’S Top 250 Movies

+618 Project: What Kind of Movie is It?
+An Exploration of Movie Genre Categorizations

 Data Sources:

   Internet Movie Database Top 250 Movies